Here’s what you need to know about the types of meters and metering options, before switching to buy electricity from a retailer.

 Types of Meter

-- AMI meters, or more commonly known as smart meters, allow electricity consumption to be measured and remotely read at half-hourly intervals.
-With AMI meters, estimation of electricity consumption will no longer be required
+- Smart meters (i.e. AMI meters) allow electricity consumption to be measured and remotely read at half-hourly intervals.
+With smart meters, manual reading and estimation of electricity consumption will no longer be required.

-- Consumers with AMI meters can view and download their half-hourly electricity usage when they sign up an e-Services account
+- Consumers with smart meters can view and download their half-hourly electricity usage when they sign up for an e-Services account.

 You may wish to contact SP Group at email@example.com or 1800-233-8000 to find out which type of meter is installed at your premises.

-- Retain their existing cumulative meters and adopt a Load Profile to estimate their half-hourly electricity consumption.
+- Retain your existing meter and adopt a load profile to estimate your half-hourly electricity consumption.

-EMA has developed a load profile of the average residential consumer in Singapore.
-This load profile can be applied to the monthly electricity consumption of a residential consumer to derive his estimated half-hourly electricity consumption for billing purposes.
-EMA will periodically update the load profile to ensure that it remains reflective of the average residential consumer’s consumption.
+EMA has developed a load profile of the average household in Singapore.
+This load profile can be applied to the monthly electricity consumption of a household to derive your estimated half-hourly electricity consumption for billing purposes.
+EMA will periodically update the load profile to ensure that it remains reflective of the average household’s consumption.

-Refer to the chart below for the load profile of an average residential consumer.
+Refer to the diagram below for the load profile of an average household.